Frequently asked questions

 Who needs to comply with the Rules?

 If you own or operate a water supply that provides drinking water to more than one household, then you’re a drinking water supplier under the Water Services Act.
-You will need to comply with the new Drinking Water Quality Assurance Rules when they come into effect or follow an Acceptable Solution if one is applicable to your supply type.
+You will need to comply with the new Drinking Water Quality Assurance Rules or follow an Acceptable Solution if one is applicable to your supply type.

 When will the new Rules come into effect?